jean-brg/CmdEcho/README.md

 ]
 ```

----
+## For Contributors
+If you have suggestions to improve this project, feel free to open an issue or a pull request.
+If you'd like to create your own deck and add it to the list, you are more than welcome to fork the project and submit a pull request with your new deck.
+(Please just make sure to fact-check your deck before submitting.
+Thank you!)

 Thank you for using CmdEcho!
-If you have suggestions or want to contribute a new deck, feel free to open an issue or pull request.